Thank you for reading our post, please rate this article at the end.

 How do rodents get into your RV in the first place?

-From outside, it may seem that your RV doesn’t have any entryways for rodents.
+From the outside, it may seem that your RV doesn’t have any entryways for rodents.
 Besides, you might underestimate the ability of rodents to go through small openings.
-Mice can fit through holes sized as small as a dime, whereas rats only need openings the size of a nickel.
+Mice can fit through holes as small as a dime, whereas rats only need openings the size of a nickel.

-There are big and small rodents, obviously, but they generally don’t need too big of a hole to enter your RV.
+There are big and small rodents, obviously, but they generally don’t need too big a hole to enter your RV.
 And besides, if the material the hole is in is soft enough for their teeth, they may just chew through it.

 Rodents commonly enter RVs via the following ways:

-- Poorly sealed slide outs.
+- Poorly sealed slide-outs.

 - Gaps in plumbing or wiring.